DOI10.47051/TSIY5285

 Spanish common name: Lagartija sombría de Gorgona.

 Recognition: ♂♂ 22.4 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=7.8 cm. ♀♀ 15.8 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=5.5 cm..
-The Gorgona Shade-Lizard (Alopoglossus gorgonae) is a small, slender, and brownish lizard distinguishable from other Chocoan lizards in Ecuador by having weakly (nearly smooth) striated rectangular dorsal scales (Fig. 1), and extremities so short that the front and hind limbs fail to overlap (or do so barely) when pressed against its body.1,2 The ventral surfaces of females is pale orange, whereas that of males is deep orange and yellow.1 Juveniles are more vividly marked and have a characteristic pattern of bright red markings on the head, including a nape band and two blotches on the snout.1 One lizard that can be found living alongside A. gorgonae and is similar in external appearance is A. harrisi, which has mucronate (ending abruptly in a sharp point) dorsal scales.3
+The Gorgona Shade-Lizard (Alopoglossus gorgonae) is a small, slender, and brownish lizard distinguishable from other Chocoan lizards in Ecuador by having weakly (nearly smooth) striated rectangular dorsal scales (Fig. 1), and extremities so short that the front and hind limbs fail to overlap (or do so barely) when pressed against its body.1,2 The ventral surfaces of the females are pale orange, whereas that of males are deep orange and yellow.1 Juveniles are more vividly marked and have a characteristic pattern of bright red markings on the head, including a nape band and two blotches on the snout.1 One lizard that can be found living alongside A. gorgonae and is similar in external appearance is A. harrisi.
+However, this other lizards has mucronate (ending abruptly in a sharp point) dorsal scales.3

 Figure showing variation among individuals of Alopoglossus gorgonae